National Park Service Logo

-The National Park logo reflects the importance of preserving unique natural and cultural objects that make up the heritage of the United States.
-Also, the emblem symbolizes the idea of travel, adventure, and new experiences, as many picturesque and historical places are open for visiting.
+The National Park logo reflects the importance of preserving the unique natural and cultural objects that make up the United States’ heritage.
+Also, the emblem symbolizes travel, adventure, and new experiences, as many picturesque and historical places are open to visitors.

 National Park Service: Brand overview